pullohecker/vantti-kouluruoka/README.md

   The script needs smtplib, selenium and chromedriver.
 Additionally you need to have a running smtp server.
 I myself use Mailgun, but you can also setup your own smtp server.
 Mailgun is completely free, but does have some minor restrictions.

   If you want, you can schedule the script to run every morning so you get the days food info every day.
 If you are lazy, you can run time_ruokapalvelu.py.
 It sends the food info every day at 7 o'clock in the morning.
 I do warn that time_ruokapalvelu.py is SUPER shitty and I do recommend just scheduling the execution of ruokapalvelu.py.
-Also, your machine has to be constantly on.
+Also, your machine has to be constantly on if you run time_ruokaservice.py